dishant26201/sleep-analytics-pipeline/README.md

 #### Key preprocessing steps:

-- **Band-pass filter:** A band-pass filter of the range 0.5–30 Hz was used to isolate the main EEG frequency bands used in sleep staging.
+- **Band-pass filter:** A band-pass filter of the range 0.5–30 Hz was used to isolate the main EEG frequency bands used in sleep staging [2].
 - **Epoch segmentation:** The continuous filtered signal was divided into consecutive, non-overlapping 30-second epochs.
-- **Label extraction and mapping:** Hypnogram annotations were read using MNE, converted to standardized sleep stage labels (W, N1, N2, N3, REM), and assigned to the corresponding epochs.
+- **Label extraction and mapping:** Hypnogram annotations were read using MNE [3], converted to standardized sleep stage labels (W, N1, N2, N3, REM), and assigned to the corresponding epochs.
 - **Epoch filtering:** Epochs without valid labels were removed to maintain dataset quality.
 - **Data packaging:** For each subject–night recording, the final set of valid epochs, their labels, channel names, sampling rate, and epoch start times were saved as a compressed .npz file.
 Additionally, metadata for each epoch was stored in a split-specific CSV file for reference.